Culinary Herbs

 ● Small equipment operation (weed whacking, root washer operation, water pump problem solving)

-The first 4-6 weeks will be hands-on training with one or both of us.
-Independent tasks will be assigned after a successful training period.
+The first 8-10 weeks will be hands-on training with one or both of us.
+Independent tasks may be assigned after a successful training period.
 The work week will change with the seasons but is likely to start with two days/week and expand to up to 5 days/week.
-Lunch times will be 60 minutes regardless of the time of year.
+Lunch times will be 30-60 minutes depending on shift length.

 Slower season: exertion is expected to be medium high with decent pace.
 Labor is medium.
 Harvest, wash, pack and deliver orders twice a week; field work two to three days a week.
 Minimum of two consecutive days off can be expected during the slower parts of the season.

 Busy season: exertion is high with a fast pace.
 Labor is heavy, a lot of repetitive work and heavy lifting.
-Farm managers work 7 days/week.
+Farm managers work 6 days/week.

 Harvest, wash, pack and deliver three days a week; field work three days a week; farmers market and farm stand once a week.
 During the months of August-October harvesting becomes part of daily field work and is performed by all crew members.
 All crew members are expected to be present for all shifts during the busy season with the exception of illness.